Baansheeee/React/README.md

 # React
-This repo includes react apps
+This repo includes backend of basic user authorization and authentication using express.js.